HarshithaBoppudi/harshithaboppudi_2511750_part4_tableau_dashboard/README.md

 ## 7. Key Business Insights

-Full detail with evidence is in `outputs/business_insights.md`.
-Headlines:
 - Sales grew 4.27% YoY but profit grew only 2.19% — margin is compressing.
 - Technology drives 84.2% of profit from 70.9% of sales at a 17.6% margin — the clear profit engine.
 - Furniture sits at a 5.8% margin (vs. 15.35% company average), driven by Bookcases and Tables, which also have the highest discounts and return rates.